 Palm trees (Arecaceae or Palmaceae family) are found in the tropics around the world.
 While most are not poisonous to humans or their pets, there are other plant species that include "palm tree" in their common name.
 Seeds' toxic elements vary according to the plant family and species.
-Hardy in U.S. Department of Agriculture plant hardiness zones 5 through 13 depending on the species, the true palms are more than just ornamental; they provide fruit, sap, oil and building materials in their native habitats.
+Hardy in U.S. Department of Agriculture plant hardiness zones 5 through 13 depending on the species and/or cultivar, the true palms are more than just ornamental; they provide fruit, sap, oil and building materials in their native habitats.

 About the Palm Family

 With approximately 2,600 palm tree species worldwide, ranging from the 200-foot-tall wax palm (Ceroxylon quindiuense), hardy in USDA zones 8b through 11, to Madagascar's Dypsis minuta, which rarely grows more than 12 inches tall in USDA zones 10b through 11, there is a palm for nearly every garden.
 There are numerous slow-growing palm trees that thrive as houseplants as long as you provide sufficient water, humidity and light.